NNPDF/nnpdf/doc/sphinx/source/data/th-data-files.rst

 Some *Datasets* cover observables that depend non-linearly upon the input PDFs.
 For example, the NMCPD *Dataset* is a measurement of the ratio of deuteron to proton structure functions.
 In the ``nnpdf++`` code such sets are denoted *Compound Datasets*.
-In these cases, a prescription for how the results from FK convolutions as in this :ref:`equation<observable>` should be combined must be given.
+In these cases, a prescription must be given for how the results from FK convolutions, as in this :ref:`equation<observable>`, should be combined.

 The ``COMPOUND`` files are a simple method of providing this information.
 For each *Compound Dataset* a ``COMPOUND`` file is provided that contains the information on how to build the observable from constituent ``FK`` tables.
-The following operations are currently implemented.
+The following operations are currently implemented:

 =================================  =========  =================
 Operation :math:`(N_{\text{FK}})`  Code       Output Observable